ageyev/un-su/Explanatory_memorandum.md

 So there is established law in this matter, and practice following this law in all cases.
 Thus representatives of RF have a place in the UN only because there was no formal discussion or decision on the RF case.

-## GA Resolution in China’s case as a legal precedent.
+## GA Resolution resolution on China as a legal precedent.

 Our draft of the GA resolution follows the principles laid by [General Assembly resolution 2758 (XXVI) of 25 October 1971 (Restoration of the lawful rights of the People’s Republic of China in the United Nations)](https://en.wikisource.org/wiki/United_Nations_General_Assembly_Resolution_2758), which was also a decision about removing representatives of a certain government "from the place which they unlawfully occupy at the United Nations"